Time Stepping

 Accessing Previous/Future Information

-function SimOptDecisions.run_timestep(state, action, sow, config, t::TimeStep, rng)
+function SimOptDecisions.run_timestep(state, action, t::TimeStep, config, scenario, rng)

-current_demand = sow.demand[t]
+current_demand = scenario.demand[t]

 # Look ahead (if your policy needs it)

-if t.t < length(sow.demand)
+if t.t < length(scenario.demand)

-next_demand = sow.demand[t.t + 1]
+next_demand = scenario.demand[t.t + 1]

 end